 Posted on March 28, 2014

 On February 26th we finally returned to the Evelina to meet Edward’s medical team to discuss why he died and ask any questions about his treatment.
-Readers of my previous blogs will know how big a hurdle this has been for me, to balance the need for a rational conversation about my son’s death with an overwhelming desire to blame somebody for it.
-For 7 months I simply refused to go – I was scared of how I would react and that I might not show the dignity, composure and courage that both my son and the doctors deserve.
+Readers of my previous blogs will know how big a block this has been, to balance the need for a rational conversation about Edward’s death with an overwhelming desire to blame somebody for it.
+For 7 months I refused to go, scared that I might not show the dignity, composure and courage required.

 We drove the two and half hours to London, painfully aware that the last time we had made this journey Edward had sat in the back chatting away to us, all of us nervous but full of hope for the next stage of his life.
-A 95% success rate, remember, and the strongest, happiest and most resilient boy you could ever meet.
 We had talked about what we would do together as a family when it was all over and how everything would soon be fine.
-He never came home.
-Hard, hard memories.

 We made our way to see our counsellor, Mollie, at Gassiott House where we had stayed several times before for Edward’s pre-op procedures and scans.
 We had a quick chat and then waited for Edward’s surgeon, Mr Conal Austin, and head consultant, Dr Thomas Krauseman, to arrive.
 I had rehearsed this moment in my mind a hundred times.
 I knew exactly what I wanted to say but as soon as I opened my mouth I started to cry.
 Over the course of the next couple of hours there were plenty more tears from both of us but we were able to ask our questions and hear what they had to say.